 While Wilkie had a nice stack heading into the final table, ranking third in chips, the early stages were completely dominated by Ryan Remington.
 After coming in as the second stack just a bit behind Leonardo Valenzuela, Remington caught fire.

 He made several big hands and caught a bluff from Valenzuela, and by the time Valenzuela busted in eighth, Remington had half the chips in play.
 He only added to that when he coolered Sam Benavram with aces over queens.

-Meanwhile, Wilkie sank to the bottom of the counts by far when it was four-handed.
+Meanwhile, Wilkie sank to the bottom of the counts when four-handed.
 He was below five big blinds after making an inferior flush on the river against Tony Piazza.
-However, he slowly start his climb back by doubling his last three big blinds with king-nine against the jack-three of Piazza.
+However, he slowly began his climb back by doubling his last three big blinds with king-nine against the jack-three of Piazza.